 Unfortunately, there is very little reliable evidence that this is the case – various studies have looked at different protocols, different outcomes, and have investigated different areas of effect, with very little support for this supposed ‘injury-protection’ effect.
 Indeed, some studies have even suggested static stretching before sport/exercise could possibly INCREASE the risk of injury.

-Such confounding findings that sit in direct opposition to deeply entrenched beliefs and personal anecdotes certainly muddy the water when investigating flexibility as a topic, and this immediately highlights part of the problem with exploring stretching efficacy – there are a ton of articles and ‘expert’ recommendations, but very little of a conclusive or definitive scientifically rigid standard.
-The fact remains however, that there are precious few studies that have shown any kind of an improvement in injury rates from incorporating static stretching before activity.
+Such confounding findings that sit in direct opposition to deeply entrenched beliefs certainly muddy the water when investigating flexibility as a topic, and this immediately highlights part of the problem with exploring stretching efficacy – there are a ton of articles from various ‘experts’ out there, but very little of a conclusive or scientifically rigid standard.
+Despite popular belief, there are precious few properly controlled research studies that have shown any kind of an improvement in injury rates from incorporating static stretching before activity.

 Before we go further, it is important here to differentiate between statically ‘stretching’ and ‘warming-up’.
 A lot of people often think of the two as necessarily inter-related, but this isn’t the case.
 Warming-up is the action of going through a series of graduated actions and movements to increase blood flow to the relevant muscles, raise the core/muscles temperature, and to physically and mentally prepare the body for exercise.
 Warm-ups have been shown to reduce a number of risk factors related to sport/exercise, and to enhance subsequent athletic performance.
 Warming-up before your training/matches has a host of proposed benefits, and is certainly something that is to be encouraged.